 The responsibility of The Firm

-The Firm will provide assistance to the Legal Ombudsman in connection with the investigation, consideration or determination of complaints where it is reasonably able to provide it.
-The Firm must comply with a notice that requires specified information or documents to be provided to the Legal Ombudsman under section 147 of the Legal Services Act 2007.
-The Firm must comply with any direction contained in a determination made by the Legal Ombudsman under section 137(2) of the Legal Services Act 2007 where the determination of the complaint has been accepted by the complainant and is binding and final.
+The Firm will provide assistance to the Financial Ombudsman in connection with the investigation, consideration or determination of complaints where it is reasonably able to provide it.
+The Firm must comply with a notice that requires specified information or documents to be provided to the Financial Ombudsman.
+The Firm must comply with any direction contained in a determination made by the Financial Ombudsman under where the determination of the complaint has been accepted by the complainant and is binding and final.